BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 This section describes the payment object returned by `lsps1.create_order` and `lsps1.get_order`.
 The client MUST pay the `ln_invoice` OR the `onchain_address`.
 Using both methods MAY lead to the loss of funds.

-> **Rationale** Onchain Payments are required for payments with higher amounts, especially to push client_balance_satoshi to the client.
+> **Rationale** Onchain Payments are required for payments with higher amounts, especially to push `client_balance_sat` to the client.
 Onchain payments are also useful to onboard new users to Lightining.
 Lightning payments are the preferred way to do payments because they are quick and easily refundable.

 **Before the payment**